Associate Professor of History

 In 2011, Downs was a co-organizer for the conference Beyond Freedom: New Directions in the Study of Emancipation, which was sponsored by the Gilder Lehrman Center at Yale University.
 He is currently co-editor on a volume based on the conference proceedings.
 Professor Downs has presented his research at the American Association for the History of Medicine, the European Association for the History of Medicine and Health, the Southern Historical Association, the American Historical Association, and the Organization of American Historians.

 Downs has also published on the representations of slavery in museums and historic landmarks in the United States, England, and the Bahamas, as well as book chapters on the history of racial categories in the United States, the life of Harriet Jacobs and her daughter Louisa, and on sexuality in the antebellum South.
+He is currently working on two book projects: the first examines the international outbreak of the 19th century cholera epidemics and the second examines the history of sexuality, particularly the untold story of the Upstairs Lounge Fire in New Orleans.

 In 2011-12, Professor Downs was awarded a Margaret Sheridan Community Learning Award from the College's Holleran Center for Community Action and Public Policy.
 In the summer and fall of 2010, he received the Mayers Fellowship from the Huntington Library in Pasadena, CA. In 2009, he was awarded a fellowship from the Gilder Lehrman Center at Yale University, an Andrew Mellon fellowship from the Massachusetts Historical Society and a summer institute fellowship from the National Endowment for the Humanities.